MicrosoftDocs/power-platform/power-platform/admin/telemetry-events-mobile.md

 # Telemetry events for mobile app synchronization and actions (preview)
 [This article is prerelease documentation and is subject to change.]

-Power Apps mobile application data related to offline syncronization events is available for model-driven and canvas apps.
+Power Apps mobile application data related to offline synchronization events is available for model-driven and canvas apps.
 This data can be used to evaluate the health and performance of offline sync events for your organization.

-This data goes into the **Power Apps (Peview)** > **Mobile app synchronization and actions** table in Application Insights.
+This data goes into the **Power Apps (Preview)** > **Mobile app synchronization and actions** table in Application Insights.
 An entry is logged when a user accesses a Power Apps mobile app, which is configured for offline mode.
-Additional data, related to failure events in model-driven apps is available through the **Power Apps (Peview)** > **UCI**.
+More data, related to failure events in model-driven apps is available through the **Power Apps (Preview)** > **UCI**.

 > [!IMPORTANT]
 >